 CyberSecurity AD

-Compliant with applicable law and prepared for the Cybersecurity Act 2026 (NIS2)
+Aligned with applicable law and the Cybersecurity Act 2026 (NIS2)

-CyberSecurity AD develops and manages technical infrastructure for controlled analysis of digital criminal case files.
-The service provision does not include substantive case assessment and does not involve investigative activities.
+CyberSecurity AD develops and operates the technical infrastructure for autonomous penetration-testing agents.
+The service does not include unauthorized access and does not act outside a registered scope.

 1